alphagov/design-patterns/patterns/addresses.md

 * Hard to find a single format that works for a broad range of regions
 * No guarantee that people will use the fields as you intended
-* Can't post addresses from the clipboard
+* Can't easily paste addresses from the clipboard

 #### Use when...

-* you know which regions the addresses will come from and can find a suitable format for them
+* you know which regions the addresses will come from and can find a format that supports them all

 #### Guidelines for UK addresses